rdpratti/Medical-MIMIC-Research/README.md

 The project has four main notebooks:

-1) Mimic_Note-EDA				Explores details about admission and note data by diagnosis
+1) Mimic-EDA-Notebook			Explores details about admission and note data by diagnosis

-2) MIMIC-Scrub-Notes			Cleanup text data
+2) Scrub-MIMIC-Data-2			Cleanup text data

-3) MIMIC-Setup-For-Model-Work 	Creates, assigns labels, splits and balances files
+3) Setup-For-Model-2		 	Creates, assigns labels, splits and balances files

-4) MIMIC-Kaggle-Model			Fine-Tune Bio-ClinicalBert, Test and Measure Performance
+4) Diagnosis-Ensemble			Runs Code Scripts that Fine-Tunes ClinicalBert, Test and Measure Performance

 The first three can easily run in a CPU environment.
-The last one (4) was ported and executed on Kaggle using Hugging Face
+The last one (4) was ported and executed on Google-Collab

+There are 2 python scripts executed by the last notebook:

+1) BERT-Diagnosis.py

+2) TFIDF-Diagnosis.py

-There is one additional File
+There is two additional File

-5) MIMIC-Final-Project-File		The final report, which is a PDF File
+1) Using Early Diagnosis Prediction in the ICU as a Trigger Data Point			Research Overview Presentation as a PDF

+2) Abstract.pdf										Research Abstract